 Even though 2020 only resulted in five wins, there were plenty of positive moments for the Detroit Lions.

-This is the fifth part of a 10-part series.
+This is the final part of a 10-part series.

 No. 10 play of 2020: Jeff Okudah’s first career interception.

 No. 9 play of 2020: D’Andre Swift’s hurdle against Washington.

 No. 8 play of 2020: Stafford and Hall connect on 73-yard pass.

 No. 7 play of 2020: Marvin Jones trucks Chicago defender in season opener